 Strategic and Project Management

 Toni has a diverse background with lots of time spent in executive roles in the non-profit and small business world.
-She supports Alloy Guitars efforts in a large number of ways, leading special projects and helping us optimize our planning, resource usage, marketing, and customer relations.
+She contributes to Alloy Guitars’ efforts in a large number of ways, helping us improve our sales, planning, resource usage, marketing, and customer relations.
+She also has led a variety of special projects and events, and facilitated our outside relationships.

 Rick spent time as a high school English teacher before coming to Alloy.
 So if you have questions on any literature, he is your man.
 Before teaching, Rick worked in a wide variety of roles in film and video production.
 Rick has been building guitars independently here in Portland and making music.
 At Alloy, he contributes to all the efforts in the shop.